MicrosoftDocs/Devices-docs/surface/surface-accessories-driver-firmware-lifecycle-support.md

 # Surface accessories driver and firmware lifecycle

-This page provides essential information on the driver and firmware lifecycle for Surface accessories.
-This policy outlines the lifecycle of driver and firmware updates for Surface accessories.
-It runs from the initial release of a device until the designated end-of-servicing date when Surface ceases to publish updates.
+This page provides essential information about the driver and firmware lifecycle for Surface accessories.
+The policy outlines the period during which Surface accessories receive driver and firmware updates, starting from the device's initial release until the designated end-of-servicing date when updates are no longer published.

 ## Overview